doanduyhai/Achilles/documentation/externalWideRow.markdown

  The advantage of external wide rows is to separate entity data from wide row data.

- A useful pattern is to have an entity with a few properties (name, age ...) and a lot of external wide row to manage data related to this user:
+ An useful pattern is to have an entity with a few properties (name, age ...) and a lot of external wide row to manage data related to this user:

  	@Table(name="users_column_family")